mautic/developer-documentation-new/docs/components/campaigns.rst

 Importing via command line
 ==========================

-First, copy the campaign data ZIP file to your DDEV container or the appropriate location for your environment.
+First, copy the Campaign data ZIP file to your DDEV container or the appropriate location for your environment.

 .. note::